Rex Tillerson's career as secretary of state under Trump

 March 30 - 31, 2017 -- Tillerson traveled to Belgium and Turkey.
 He visited NATO in Brussels after meeting with Turkish President Recep Tayyip Erdogan and other officials about how to defeat ISIS in Syria and Iraq.

-March 15 - 19, 2017 -- The Secretary of State traveled to Japan, China and the Republic of Korea.
-In each country, he met with senior officials to discuss the nuclear and missile threat from the D.P.R.K.
+March 15 - 19, 2017 -- The secretary of state traveled to Japan, China and the Republic of Korea.
+In each country, he met with senior officials to discuss the nuclear and missile threat from North Korea.

-He also reaffirmed the United States’ commitment to “further broaden and enhance” U.S. economic and security interests in the Asia-Pacific region, according to the U.S. Department of State.
+He also reaffirmed the United States’ commitment to “further broaden and enhance” U.S. economic and security interests in the Asia-Pacific region, according to the State Department.

 Feb.
-22 - 23, 2017 -- Tillerson traveled to Mexico City to talk border security, law enforcement cooperation and trade with the President of Mexico, Enrique Pena Nieto and other Mexican officials, according to the U.S. Department of State.
+22 - 23, 2017 -- Tillerson traveled to Mexico City to talk border security, law enforcement cooperation and trade with the President of Mexico, Enrique Pena Nieto and other Mexican officials, according to the State Department.
 He was joined by John Kelly, who was then the U.S. Secretary of Homeland Security.

 Feb.
 15 - 17, 2017 -- Tillerson traveled to Bonn, Germany to attend the G-20 Foreign Ministers’ Meeting, marking his first trip as secretary of state.